 Sally Benson is Stanford University’s professor of energy resources engineering.
-She talked to Inside Energy after Shell's Quest project in Alberta, Canada, achieved a significant step forward in its first year: more than one million tonnes of CO2 emissions captured and stored underground.
+She talked to Inside Energy after the Quest carbon capture and storage facility in Alberta, Canada, achieved a significant step forward in its first year: more than one million tonnes of CO2 emissions captured and stored underground.

 We're nearly a year on from the 2015 United Nations (UN) climate change summit in Paris, during which world leaders agreed to work towards limiting greenhouse gas emissions and keeping the global temperature increase to well below 2° Celsius.
 What are your views on the progress made since?